T-Pham/CoinPriceBar/README.md

 - Ethereum
 - Litecoin
 - Ripple
+- IOTA

 Prices are in USD and updated every 15 seconds.

-Ripple price is calculated by XRP/ETH price from Binance multiplied with ETH price from Coinbase.
+Ripple and IOTA prices are calculated by XRP/ETH price from Binance multiplied with ETH price from Coinbase.

 Other prices are spot price in USD from Coinbase.